-Quick, creamy and packed with flavor, this One-Pot Pepperoni Pasta dish has your weeknight dinner plans covered.
+Quick, creamy and packed with flavor, this One-Pot Pepperoni Pasta has your weeknight dinner plans covered.
 Loved by adults and kids alike, this dish is customizable so you can add as much spicy zip as you desire.

 My dear friend shared this Pepperoni Pasta recipe with me about 15 years ago.
 Her household loves it as much as mine has.
 Combined, we’ve had six boys who were raised on this pasta and still regularly request it for dinner.